leapwallet/cosmos-node-setup/README.md

 - Four 3.2 GHz CPU cores.

 We recommend the following if you're using AWS:
-- Use AWS EC2 for the computer.
+- Use AWS EC2 for the computer using the `t2.xlarge` instance type.
 - Use AWS EBS for storage.
 - If you're running an archive node, and have synced the blocks yourself because there's no snapshot available, use AWS DLM to create a daily backup of the AWS EBS volume.